ubcxzhang/DesignCTPB/README.md

 ## Notes:
-1) This version is still under development.
-We are now working on testing the consistency with our original codes.
+This package is still under development.
+Currently we are working on the following two tasks, (1) We are preparing documentation for this package.
-2) The documentation is also developing right now.
-And if readers need any documentation to test our package, please contact email: Yitao Lu: yitaolu@uvic.ca/ Belaid: bmoa@uvic.ca.
-But I hope you could wait untill the formal version is published, thanks for your waiting.
+  (2) We are testing this package in various environments and evalueting its consistency.
+Our original code was developed on Compute Canada Servers with versions of dependency listed above.

-3) If any suggestions and problems encountered, please contact us, thanks.
+If any suggestions and problems encountered, please contact us by email Xuekui@UVic.ca. thanks.

-And thanks very much for our package maintainer Belaid, he has done some great jobs.